Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

 If settings is empty (first time users), prompt user to run FL Studio, run code to get FL_Studio_Path and processes type, prompt user input fields for other values and store in json file
 Save values for next run

+**Search**
+- Search input field, text should only show project in left side, and should open the folder if in sub folder
+- It clashes with the color selection

 ---
 Continued working in new UI